OrthogonalScribe/OrthogonalScribe.github.io/content/lc-332-reconstructing-itinerary/index.md

 </details>

-`PauseTiming()` and `ResumeTiming()` were measured to have a combined overhead of approximately 350 ns in both optimization scenarios.

-We compile the benchmark with `gcc (Debian 13.2.0-10) 13.2.0` and `-std=c++20`, in two configurations: with `-O2`, and without any `-O` flags.[^zola_extensionless]

-We use `libbenchmark-dev:amd64` version `1.8.3-3` on a Debian Testing machine.
+`PauseTiming()` and `ResumeTiming()` have a combined overhead of approximately 350 ns in both optimization scenarios.
+The benchmark is compiled with `gcc (Debian 13.2.0-10) 13.2.0` and `-std=c++20`, in two configurations: with `-O2`, and without any `-O` flags.[^zola_extensionless] .
+Google Benchmark is provided by `libbenchmark-dev:amd64` version `1.8.3-3` on a Debian Testing machine.
 Guided by the [documentation](https://google.github.io/benchmark/reducing_variance.html), we disable CPU scaling to reduce result variance.
 In this particular case, the CPU exhibited significant frequency swings when using the `performance` governor, so its frequency was manually locked via

 `sudo cpupower frequency-set -f 3000000`[^benchmark_scaling_reporting]